laugustyniak/personal-website/content/publication/augustyniak-etal-2020-political/index.md

   of use cases for such datasets and models with an initial analysis of the Polish 2020 Presidential Elections on Twitter.
 publication:
-  "*Proceedings of the The Fourth Widening Natural Language Processing Workshop*"
+  "*ACL 2020, WiNLP, Proceedings of the The Fourth Widening Natural Language Processing Workshop*"
 url_pdf: https://www.aclweb.org/anthology/2020.winlp-1.28
 doi: 10.18653/v1/2020.winlp-1.28